Caeldeth/loures/Lore/Trystan-The-Gifts-Of-The-Gods.md

 ## Sgrios

 Before I begin this section, I must point out that the followers of the Dark One are a secretive lot, and obtaining information about their god and his gifts was difficult, to say the least; and what information I did get may have been falsehoods fed to me to keep me from divining their secrets.
-Thus, some of the following information may be innaccurate.
+Thus, some of the following information may be inaccurate.

 ### Consecrations

-Sgrios is the Lord of Destruction, but he does not claim his Consecrated items when an Ailsing visits him.
+Sgrios is the Lord of Destruction, but he does not claim his Consecrated items when an Aisling visits him.

 ### Prayers